gecio/gecio.github.io/docs/_optimist/guided_tour/step20/index.en.md

       network: { get_param: network_id }
 ```

-You now change your `groups.yaml` and add a resource group where you add
-the VMs with the required arguments.
+You can now modify your `groups.yaml` and add a resource group where you add the VMs with the required arguments.
+After the file has been updated, it can be saved as `exampleserver.yaml`

+The next step is to integrate the second template created as a resource group.
+The number of instances, the names, etc. can also be specified here:

 ```yaml
 heat_template_version: 2014-10-16